BrendonONeill/BugTrackingAppV2/README.md

 - Recycling bin-like function that soft deletions go to for 30 days after which they are removed completely.
 - More UI added and more fields of information to display.

+# Reminder
+Update the delete timer back to 30 days.